 Marketing brought you leads, your funnel converted them to customers.
 So why are they leaving?

-Over the past 5 years, I’ve worked on ways to reduce customer churn in several high profile SaaS companies.
+Over the past five years, I’ve worked on ways to reduce customer churn in several high-profile SaaS companies.
 I’ve learned that this is a battle that never ends, and there are different strategies to combat it.

 Given the fact that acquiring new customers can cost you up to five times more than retaining an existing customer, it’s crazy not to put effort into saving customers who are already engaged with your product.
 If you care about your business growth and your customers, you should prioritize reducing customer churn.

 Easy to subscribe, hard to cancel